Guernsey's Finest Hour - Roll of Honour

 Margaret Bougourd, Christine Cave and Sue Crocker, in memory of their grandfather, Lance Corporal 123 Wilfred James Pidgeon, who was wounded at Cambrai on 1 December 1917.

-Dulcie Couch, in memory of her grandfather, John James Sarre, who fought at Cambrai and his four brothers and three half-brothers.
-John was taken prisoner and two of his brother were killed.
+Dulcie Couch, in memory of her grandfather, John James Sarre, who fought at Cambrai, and his four brothers and three half-brothers.
+John was taken prisoner and two of his brothers were killed.
 Also her father-in-law, Arthur Charles Couch, who was wounded at Cambrai and returned to Guernsey.